Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: The Physical Model and the Simulation Algorithm

 \section{The Physical Model and the Simulation Algorithm}

-In this section we review the basic ideas of the physical model and the algorithm implemented in our Monte Carlo code.
-A more detailed description can be found in \cite{straight}.
+A detailed description of the physical model and the algorithm that are implemented in the Monte Carlo code ChaS can be found in \cite{straight}.
+In the present section, the basic ideas of the model are briefly reviewed.
+The part of the algorithm that is relevant to the simulation of a bent crystal is considered in greater details.

-The model is intended for studying the interaction of ultrarelativistic projectiles with single crystals.
+The model is optimized for studying the interaction of ultrarelativistic projectiles with single crystals.
 Due to the high speed of the projectile, its interaction time with a crystal atom is very short.
 The motion of the atomic electrons as well as the thermal motion of the atomic nuclei during the interaction time can be neglected.
-Therefore, the crystal is represented as a collection of static charges.
-The atomic nuclei `frozen' at random positions in the vicinity of nodes of the crystal lattice.
-The probability distribution of the position of the nucleus relative to the node is approximated by a three dimensional normal distribution with the variance equal to the squared amplitude of thermal vibrations of the crystal atoms $a(T)$.
-We used the value $a(T) = 0.075$~\AA \ in our calculations, which corresponds to the room temperature \cite{Crystallography}.
-The probability distributions of the electrons, given by squared absolute value of the wave function of the atom.
-Instead of the exact wavefunction, we use a spherical symmetric distribution that on average reproduces the electrostatic potential of the atom in Moli\`ere's approximation \cite{Moliere}.
+Therefore, the crystal is represented as a set of static charges.
+The atomic nuclei are `frozen' at random positions in the vicinity of nodes of the crystal lattice.
+The probability distribution of the position of the nucleus relative to the node is approximated by a three dimensional Gaussian distribution.
+The variance of the distribution is equal to the squared amplitude of thermal vibrations of the crystal atoms $a(T)$.
+The same value as in \cite{straight}, $a(T) = 0.075$~{\AA}, is used in the present calculations.
+It corresponds to the room temperature \cite{Crystallography}.

+The probability distribution of electrons in the crystal is approximated by, a spherically symmetric distribution of $Z$ electrons around each atom ($Z$ is the atomic number).
+The radial dependence of the distribution is chosen in such a way that it reproduces on average the electrostatic potential of the atom in Moli\`ere's approximation \cite{Moliere}.

 The code performs 3D simulation of the projectile motion in the crystal.
 The coordinate frame is defined in such a way that the axis $z$ coincides with the beam direction.
-The plane (110) of the crystal is parallel to the coordinate plane $(xz)$ and, consequently, it is orthogonal to the axis $y$.
-The interaction of the projectile with a crystal constituents is considered as a classical scattering in a Coulomb field of a static point-like charge.
-The trajectory of the projectile is modelled using the following algorithm.
-The particle moves along straight line segments between the points where its projection on the axis $z$ coincides with the $z$ coordinate of a crystal constituent: an electron or a nucleus.
-At this point the transverse momentum of the projectile is changed by the quantity
+The tangent plane to the bent crystallographic plane (110) at the crystal entrance is parallel to the coordinate plane $(xz)$ and, consequently, it is orthogonal to the axis $y$.